The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-But there are strategies you can use to get approved for a credit card with a low credit score.
-While the tips we recommend won’t necessarily help you qualify for the best credit cards on the market right off the bat, they can help you get a credit card you can use to turn your situation around.
+But there are strategies you can use to get approved for a credit card with bad credit.
+While the tips, suggestions and strategies we recommend won’t necessarily help you qualify for the best credit cards on the market off the bat, they can help you get a credit card you can use to turn your situation around.

-Give Experian Boost a try
+1. Give Experian Boost a try

-Consider a secured credit card
+2. Consider a secured credit card

-Research credit cards for bad credit
+3. Research credit cards for bad credit

-Apply for a retail credit card
+4. Apply for a retail credit card

 That said, it’s worth noting that many store credit cards can only be used in one type of store or a specific brand of stores, which makes them unlike traditional Visa credit cards or Mastercard products.
 If you apply for a store card from Kohl’s, for example, you can only use it for purchases at Kohl’s.

-If you’re not sure which card you want to apply for, you can also use Bankrate’s CardMatch tool.
-This free tool lets you see if you’re pre-qualified for any credit card offers with no hard inquiry on your credit reports.
+If you’re not sure which card you want to apply for, start with Bankrate’s free CardMatch tool, which lets you see if you’re prequalified for credit card offers with no hard inquiry on your credit reports.

-Become an authorized user
+6. Become an authorized user

 The bottom line

-Your credit card options are typically limited when you have a low credit score, but that doesn’t mean they’re nonexistent.
+Your credit card options are limited when you have a low credit score, but that doesn’t mean they’re nonexistent.
 There are plenty of ways to get access to credit that can help you boost your score, and some of your options may be more rewarding than you realize.